 - Demonstrating chemicals and reagents use during processing

-When demonstration results are positive, the PCR project will be an important European showcase for recovering copper from waste streams.
-By demonstrating the innovative method, the findings of this project can therefore help shape the development of environmental policy of the EU community by demonstrating what is technically possible (best practices) and what kind of reductions in environmental impact, carbon footprint and resource efficiency are realistically attainable.
+The PCR project will be an important European showcase for recovering copper and zinc from waste streams.
+By demonstrating the innovative method, the findings of this project can therefore help to shape the development of environmental policy of the EU community by demonstrating what is technically possible (best practices) and what kind of reductions in environmental impact, carbon footprint and resource efficiency are realistically attainable.